Gather all the ingredients.

 Add enough oil to cover about 1/2 inch (we use a cast iron with good results).
 Heat oil up to 375F (if you don't have a thermometer, just wait until the oil starts to lightly smoke).

-Transfer to a drying rack.
+Transfer to an oven rack.
 If you do not have a drying rack, place use a plate with a paper towel to soak up oil.

-Repeat with the refrying process with the 2nd batch and transfer to a drying rack.
-Once all residual oil drips off, transfer to serving plate with a optional wedge of lemon.
+Once all residual oil drips off, transfer to a serving plate with an optional wedge of lemon.